Giving children choices is a great method to help your child listen and make good decisions. Includes best practices and real-life examples.

 - He feels heard and empowered.
 In a world dominated by adult decisions, having a choice gives him a voice and reminds him that his opinions and input matter, too.
 He realizes that his decisions are valued and have an impact, especially when he sees them carried out.
 Instead of being told what to do, he feels empowered with a choice to decide.

 - He’s more likely to follow through with choices he makes.
-Can’t get him to comply with simple requests?
+Can’t get his cooperation on simple requests?
 Give him a choice and he’ll be more invested in carrying them out.
 After all, it’s easier to blow off other people’s instructions (“Mom wants me to take a bath”) than it is our own (“I chose to use the frog towel to dry off”).

 Best practices for giving choices

 - Offer two choices only.
-More choices aren’t always best.
-In fact, stick to two choices to make it easier for him to weigh each one and decide.
+An endless stream of options isn’t always best.
+In fact, stick to two choices to make it easier for your child to weigh each one and decide.
 Otherwise, he’ll feel overwhelmed with all the options.

 - Stick to parent-approved choices.
-Offer him choices where you’ll be okay either way he decides.
+Offer acceptable choices where you’ll be okay either way he decides.
 It’s not helpful if you threaten him with, “We’re going for a walk now.
 Do you want to come or stay home?” when he can’t be home by himself.
-Instead, you might say, “We’re going for a walk now.
-Do you want to ride your scooter, or walk next to me?”
+Instead, you might say, “We’re going to the playground now.
+Do you want to ride your bike, or walk next to me?”

 - Keep the choices simple.
-Having him make a weighty decision like what time he should fall asleep is an unfair burden on him.
-Instead, offer simple choices that fits within his world, like asking, “Do you want the blue plate or the green plate?”
+Given overwhelming choices like what time he should fall asleep is an unfair burden on him.
+Instead, offer small choices that fits within his world, like asking, “Do you want the blue or green plate?”

 - Don’t offer choices for everything.
 Be intentional when offering choices, and do so only when needed or appropriate.
 Otherwise, he’ll feel like he has a choice when he may not, or when it doesn’t make sense to have one.

 - Don’t offer choices in the middle of a fit.
 Like any parenting technique, giving choices is ineffective when he’s having a meltdown.
 He simply can’t process anything logical, including words.
 Your best bet?
-Focus on calming him down with non-verbal communication first (facial expressions, body language, simple soothing words).
+Calm him down with non-verbal communication (facial expressions, body language, soothing words).
 Once he’s calm, only then can you talk about his behavior and offer choices.

 Real-life examples of giving choices

 Now that you know how effective giving choices can be as well as how to best use them, let’s look at a few real-life examples.
-This list is by no means comprehensive, but hopefully it gives you a few ideas on how you might use choices for common and often frustration situations:
+This list isn’t comprehensive, but it can give you a few ideas on how you might use choices for common and often frustration situations:

-- Putting on pajamas: “It’s time to put on pajamas—do you want to wear the blue one with the monkeys, or the green one with stripes?”
+- Putting on pajamas: “It’s time to get dressed for bed.
+Do you want to wear the blue pajamas with the monkeys, or the green one with stripes?”

 - Brushing teeth: “The next step is to brush your teeth—do you want to do it yourself, or would you like me to help you?” or “Do you want to brush your teeth after breakfast, or after you change clothes?”

-- Changing into clothes: “Would you like to dress yourself, or would you like me to help you dress?”
+- Changing into clothes: “Would you like to dress yourself, or would you like me to help you change?”

 - Putting dishes away: “Now you can put your dish away.
 Do you want to put it in the sink, or in the dishwasher?”